 If words could sue for slander, this word, “nationalism” would have a rock solid case in what we might term a reverse-class-action suit.
 Because an entire class of people has maligned it viciously and has made a misleading attempt to turn it into a slur.
 They’ve used it almost like that other debate-ending term, “racism” which actually has a fundamentally pernicious connotation.

 First and foremost, nationalism, in and of itself, has nothing to do with race.
 The term “nationalism” in the United States of America is most assuredly not a short form of the term “white nationalism” I often see people implying that it is.
 See our article on that subject.
-In fact, it is quite the opposite of that terribly shallow mindset in important ways.
+In fact, it is quite the opposite of that terribly shallow mindset in many important ways.

 To be sure, ethnically based nationalism does exist in parts of the world where the indigenous people have lived in a relatively steady state for many hundreds or even thousands of years.
-Just ask the Japanese or Chinese or Thai or Persians or many others about their historical and current general cultural mindset about their nations, culture, and ethnicity.
+Just ask the Japanese or Chinese or Thai or Persians or many others about their historical and current general cultural mindset about their nation, culture, and ethnicity.
 In some of these places, it is difficult to nearly impossible for a foreigner to even gain citizenship.
 And, to be clear, this is not a “bad” thing.
 It is a natural feature of a set of people and a specific culture that has been living in the same place for a very long time.

 But ethnic nationalism is specifically excluded from being a valid feature of nationalism in the United States of America.
 This is as implicit in our founding principles as it is inherent in the development of our national history.